wangwl/epiVIA/README.md

 ## Output
-This pipeline has multiple output files for the downstream analysis of integration sites, cells with integration sites and with
+This pipeline has multiple output files for the downstream analysis of integration sites, cells with integration sites and with proviral reads.
+The following tables are detailed descriptions of the output files and their file formats.

 ### Result files
 | filename                 | description                                                          |